alfreedolf/stackoverflow_multiple_years/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+You can find the Licensing for the data and other descriptive information at the link available [here](https://survey.stackoverflow.co/).
 Otherwise, feel free to use the code here as you would like!